SakethRamkalavakuntla/Rain-prediction-app/README.md

-# 🌧️ Rainfall Prediction Web App
+# 🌧️ Rainfall Prediction Flask App & AWS Deployment

 A Flask-based web application that predicts whether it will rain tomorrow using a machine learning model trained on historical weather data.